FirstGit178/SoC_Lab_Week6/index.md

 I started with the supplied stripes template and modified it to show a different image.
 Instead of the original pattern, I split the screen into three vertical regions and used the column value (col) to switch between green, white, and orange.
 For each column, I set the RGB intensities, which kept the colours clean and consistent across the width of the screen.

 By adjusting the column ranges and their RGB values, the template now displays a simple tricolour flag rather than the default design.
-Working through this made it clear to me how the pixel-generation logic works — each pixel’s colour is determined by its position, so changing those ranges or intensity values immediately changes what appears on screen.
+Working through this made it clear to me how the pixel-generation logic works — each pixel’s colour is determined by its position, so changing those ranges or intensity values immediately changes what appears on screen(see below).

+if

-if(col >= 11'd0 && col <11'd213) begin
+(col >= 11'd0 && col <11'd213) begin

       red_next   <= 4'b0000;
       green_next <= 4'b1111;